-A lot of microbes love to call lawn grasses 'home.'
+A lot of microbes love to make a home in your yard.
 It's hard to fight back when you don't know which microbe to blame.
 No wonder Google searches for "lawn disease pictures" are so numerous.

-Above all, it is crucial to know what grass species make up the lawn.
-It's almost always a mix of species, all selected for the local climate and soil.
+It's crucial to know what grass species make up your lawn.
+It's almost always a mix of species—all selected for the local climate and soil.
 Here are several ideas to help determine what type of grass you have:

 - Check the back of the leftover grass seed bag or visit the garden center or website where you purchased the seed to read the contents of the seed mix.
 Seed companies almost always list the varieties in the mix.